EFWob/RetroRadio/README.md

   called at slower rate (roughly every 0.3 seconds instead every 0.1 seconds). *This really resets the repeat counter.* That means any command with a repeat counter > 3 in this example will never get executed.
 If _ir_XXXXRZ_ is defined, neither _ir_XXXXrZ_ (if defined) nor _ir_XXXXr_ (if defined) are executed.
+- If there are no more keypress repeats detected the entry _ir_XXXXx_ will be searched in preferences and (if found) its value will be executed as command sequence.
+As said above, the order will always be maintained, so _ir_XXXXx_ will always be last in a key press sequence.
+- Key release is detected after timeout.
+This timeout is set to 500ms which counts from the last valid key information reported to scanIR().